Assertion syntax

 Equality assertions

-Psalm also supports the equivalent of assert($some_int === $other_int)
+Psalm also supports the equivalent of assert($some_int === $other_int) in the form

 <?php